NCAA doc sees narrow path to play as Fields starts petition | Times Leader

 But not everyone has accepted those decisions.

-Player parent groups from Iowa, Ohio State, Penn State and Nebraska have sent asking for the conference to reverse course and seeking more transparency into the decision.
+Player parent groups from Iowa, Ohio State, Penn State and Nebraska have sent letters to Big Ten Commissioner Kevin Warren asking for the conference to reverse course and seeking more transparency into the decision.

 The letters also call for players to be allowed to sign liability waivers with their schools in order have a season.
 It was just two weeks ago Pac-12 players with the We Are United movement called for its conference to ban such waivers.
 Big Ten United, another group of players pushing for more oversight and uniformity in COVID-19 protocols, also demanded liability waivers be banned.